 SEXUAL EXPLOITATION AND TRAFFICKING OF ABORIGINAL WOMEN AND GIRLS Literature Review and Key Informant Interviews

 Native Women’s Association of Canada March 2014

-Th e Native Women’s Association of Canada (NWAC) is a national Aboriginal organization representing the political voice of Aboriginal women throughout Canada.
-NWAC works to advance the well-being of Aboriginal women and girls, as well as their families and communities through advocacy, policy, and legislative analysis to improve outcomes for Indigenous women and girls.
-This research seeks to form a comprehensive picture on the state of human trafficking for sexual exploitation of Aboriginal women and girls in Canada.
+The Native Women’s Association of Canada (NWAC) is a national Indigenous organization representing the political voice of Aboriginal women throughout Canada.
+NWAC works to advance the well-being of Indigenous women and girls, as well as their families and communities through advocacy, policy, and legislative analysis to improve outcomes for Indigenous women and girls.
+This research seeks to form a comprehensive picture on the state of human trafficking for sexual exploitation of Indigenous women and girls in Canada.
 The review assisted to inform the work of NWAC and the Task Force on Trafficking of Women and Girls in Canada and aided in the Task Force’s preparations to identify and suggest key solutions for a national anti- trafficking strategy effectively addressing sexual exploitation of Indigenous women and girls in Canada.